 - STEM for Social Good Toolkit– Developed in partnership with Carnegie Science Center, this toolkit includes 10 hands-on activities to complete with your Club or your friends, along with profiles of inspirational women and careers in STEM.
 The activities range in difficulty level making it a great resource for girls with varied experiences in STEM.
 En savoir plus.

 - STEM Tour– Thanks to our generous partnerships, Girl Up is coming to your region, classroom, or Girl Up Club this year!
 Our 2019 STEM for Social Good Tour wants to bring our STEM activities and human-centered design training to your school.
 Request Girl Up to come to your classroom or Girl Up Club for interactive STEM programming.
 No matter your STEM interest or skill-set, our training helps utilize your knowledge to help create STEM social good solutions for your community!
 You can also join us for one or two-day in-person STEM trainings in select cities around the world, head to the STEM Tour tab to learn more and register.

 - STEM Solution Grants– Through Girl Up, Clubs can apply for up to $500 for a grant to implement a STEM project focused on a social good solution in their own community.
 In the STEM for Good toolkit, find a sample project proposal and budget to help with your planning.
+To apply for a Girl Up STEM grant, you’ll need to be between the ages of 13-22 and create a Girl Up Community account.
 En savoir plus.

 You can also check out information on the Women in Science (WiSci) Girls STEAM Camps for girls 15-18.
 WiSci is a cross-cultural camp for girl to develop their STEAM and leadership skills, hosted in a new country each year.
 En savoir plus.